bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-So I'll use the command import react player followed by react player and double quotes.
-Now I'm ready to add the imported react player package as a component and render it from the app component.
+<p>So I'll use the command import react player followed by react player and double quotes.
+Now I'm ready to add the imported react player package as a component and render it from the app component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->